valentineanagbogu/docker-nginx/README.md

 To accomplish this, we follow the steps to below:
 1. Write the Dockerfile - The dockerfile will define the parent image, install Nginx, and move the configuration and website files to the desired location.
 2. Build the image - Build an image using the Dockerfile, tag the image with the name *web*.
-3. Launch a *web01* container using the new image, map port 80 on the container to port 80 on the host.
+3. Launch container - Launch a *web01* container using the new image, map port 80 on the container to port 80 on the host.
 4. Test the configuration

 **Prerequisites**